Winter Blues – Think summer

 Is anyone else fed up with winter or is it just me?
 Looking out the window as I type this, the rain is falling on overcast cloud-covered streets, the barren trees are swaying in a stiff breeze and the people I see scurrying past are tucked deep within the confines of hoods and gargantuan coats; I imagine the last thing on anyone’s mind at this winter juncture is: what items does one require for summers wardrobe.

-I on the other hand, I’m thinking to the contrary.
-In fact the only thing revolving around my sartorially obsessed mind at present is what to wear come the onset of the summer months.
+I, on the other hand, I’m thinking to the contrary.
+In fact, the only thing revolving around my sartorially obsessed mind at present is what to wear come the onset of the summer months.
 The winter wardrobe is done.
-If you don’t have chunky knits, a good winter coat, scarf and hat by now, you may as well forget it and turn your attentions towards shorter sleeves, lighter trousers and brighter colour palettes.
+If you don’t have chunky knits, a good winter coat, scarf and hat by now, you may as well forget it and turn your attention towards shorter sleeves, lighter trousers and brighter colour palettes.

 It may seem ludicrous what with the current elements swirling about the skies but trust me, get thinking about what it is you want in your summer attire because the sooner you create a clear image in your head, the sooner you can hit the shops who are already starting to see a trickle of spring/summer hitting their stores.